seanox/aspect-js/manual/introduction.md

 ```

 __The framework has been developed for the implementation of modular and
-component-based single-page applications.
-Due to the automatic loading of
+component-based Single-Page applications and Micro-Frontends.
+Due to the
-resources, modules and data, a web server is required for use.__
+automatic loading of resources, modules and data, a web server is required for
+use.__

 ## Scope
 Seanox aspect-js works exclusively in the HTML element `BODY`, which itself is